 Years ago, I back-packed around Europe.
 And, I stayed for a few days at a youth hostel.
 I opted to share a room and ended up with two students from Australia as roommates.
-The toilets are communal.
-So, my new Aussie friend asked if she could borrow my thongs to shower.
+The toilets were communal so, my new Aussie friend asked me if she could borrow my thongs for the shower.
 I kept silent for a few seconds as I could not comprehend why she would want to use my thong (I assumed she meant underwear) and furthermore, why in the shower?
 She understood my reaction and quickly explained what “thongs” meant!
 Phew!

 Raj, 4 years in Australia, from Malaysia

 My colleague described the food served at lunch as “sweet as.”
 And, I found myself wondering “Sweet as what…?”.
 Since no explanation came my way, I realised it was one of those unique Australian slang terms that I needed time to get my head around.

 Sweet as: awesome or good, is used to intensify the phrase.
 Though sweet as is the most common, any adjective can replace before the “as” – such as lucky as, dark as, creative as and beautiful as.